Report Released

 View material summarizing Sunset's work during the 2024-25 review cycle, 89th Legislative Session.

-Compliance Report: Implementation of 2023 Sunset Recommendations (expected January 2025)
+Compliance Report: Implementation of 2023 Sunset Recommendations (January 2025)

 Final Results of Sunset Reviews 2024-25 (expected June 2025)